MelonKony/millmint/content/millmint/essays/social-economy.md

 The Vekllei economy is extremely complicated, especially in urban areas, as a means of balancing and compensating the disadvantages of alienating urban life.
 This chapter will summarise the economy, but for further reading please explore the articles on this site.

-Vekllei resembles a society with universal basic income (UBI),[^UBI] in which a basic standard of living is assured.
+Vekllei resembles a society with universal basic income (UBI), in which a basic standard of living is assured.
 Of course, unlike a system with UBI, they do not use money and so are motivated to work by other factors.

 In place of a moneyed market, in which a consumer society is at the discretion of individuals, the essential products of Vekllei society are produced in the style of a planned economy, which is heavily computerised, centralised and manufactures essentials en masse.
 It has two basic parts: